squidsoup/mushrooms-russia-history-ebook/README.md

 ### Todo

-* Explode epub
-* Add build script for both epub and mobi
+* Add support for building mobi

 ## Changes from the original text